agforero/NAANProject/README.md

 * Not sure if this will be the case for every Android emulator, but Google Chrome on an emulator running a Pixel 5 (API 32) is pretty janky looking.
 See [here](react_env/assets/imgs/const/chrome_jank.png) for an example.
 This isn't necessarily a problem with the app, it just makes testing a little tougher.
 * Sometimes, images don't load quickly enough for the app to display them.
 (Might be fixed?
 We added `resizeMethod='resize'` as an attribute of the `<Image>`s and it seems to work).
 * Hamburger always returns back to Home instead of Explore for both Central and Links.
+* Articles displayed in the app are not scraped from React itself (by running requests on the RSS feed of Complex or something).
+Rather, they're scraped by a Python script (`scraper.py`) and stored as `.json` data in `/react_env/assets/articles/`.